pulseflow/petal/packages/eslint-plugin/src/rules/indent-unindent.md

 # indent-unindent

-Enforce consistent indentation style for content inside template string with the `unindent` tag.
+Enforce consistent indentation style for content inside template string with the `unindent` or `$` tags.

 ## Rule Details